 Repeat this process for the second loaf.
 If you are adding colored eggs, tuck them into the braids.

-Place the loaves on greased cookie sheets and put them in a warm place, lightly covered with plastic wrap.
-Let them rise until they have doubled in size, for 1½ to 2 hours.
+Place each of the the loaves onto a greased baking sheet and put them in a warm place, lightly covered with plastic wrap for the second rise.
+Let the braided dough rise until the loaves have doubled in size, for 1½ to 2 hours.

 Preheat the oven to 350 degrees.
 Place your oven rack in the center of the oven.

-Lightly brush the tops of the loaves with the beaten egg and milk mixture.
+Combine the large beaten egg and milk to create the egg wash.
+Lightly brush the tops of the loaves with the beaten egg wash mixture.

 Remove the breads to wire racks and cool.